canonical/launchpad-manual/docs/user/reference/webhooks.rst

 `webhooks <https://en.wikipedia.org/wiki/Webhook>`__.
 When these objects change, Launchpad will send an HTTP POST request to the delivery URL configured for each webhook with some information about the event that prompted the notification.
-You can use this to integrate with all kinds of external services, and if you control an HTTP server reachable from the Internet it's easy to write your own webhook endpoint.
+You can use this to integrate with different external services.
+If you control an HTTP server reachable from the Internet, it's easy to write your own webhook endpoint.

 Objects and events
 ------------------